darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 *[view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177* - Custom message that function prints out
 *CONTEXT:  PL/Python function "view_and_set_discounted_sales"* - context in which above message has been logged.

-To be able to control **log level** that PostgreSQL is going to catch or ignore please use below options in postgresql.conf settings.
+To be able to control **log level** that PostgreSQL is going to catch or ignore please use one of below options in /opt/pgsql/postgresql.conf settings file.

 **client_min_messages** - Controls which message levels are sent to the client (ex. postgreSQL shell)